Skip to content

 For less complex local applications, we will provide you with our written assessment of your proposals.

-For major applications which are generally more significant and raise a range of issues, we will usually suggest a meeting and we would seek to invite other internal stakeholders as relevant.
-This could include, for example, officers from Ayrshire Roads Alliance (traffic and/or flooding), Environmental Health, Housing or Planning Policy.
+For national and major development applications which are generally more significant and raise a range of issues, we will usually suggest a meeting(s) and we would invite other internal and external stakeholders as relevant.
+This could include, for example, officers from Ayrshire Roads Alliance (traffic and/or flooding), Environmental Health, Housing or SEPA.

 Any meeting or telephone discussion with a planning officer provides an opportunity for you to explain in further detail your proposal and for a planning officer to understand and discuss the aspects of the development that may influence the assessment at the formal planning application stage.